TehGM/tehgm.github.io/content/blog/technology/nuget-github-actions/index.md

 {{</highlight>}}

 ##### Manually selecting projects
-Excluding projects completely is great and will solve most "excluding needs", but we can go a step further - we can individually select the projects we want to publish.
+Excluding projects completely is great and will fulfill most "excluding needs", but we can go a step further - we can individually select the projects we want to publish.
 To do this, we'll use [Manual triggers inputs](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch/) feature of GitHub Actions.

 {{<admonition type="danger">}}
 [Manual triggers inputs](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch/) only work for actions that are triggered manually (on `workflow_dispatch`).
 If your action uses different trigger events (for example, on `push` or `pull_request`) this unfortunately is not a feature for you.